brunningman/fake-document-generator/README.md

 ## Current Features

 - **Change Order Log Generation:** The primary module generates highly varied and realistic Change Order Logs (CORs) based on real-world samples.
-- **Multiple Formats:** Outputs documents in four formats: PDF, PNG, CSV, and XLSX.
+- **Multiple Formats:** Outputs documents in five formats: PDF, PNG, CSV, XLSX, and a "golden data" JSON.
+- **Golden Data JSON:** For each generated document, a corresponding JSON file is created with the headers and rows of the table data.
+This is ideal for validating LLM parsing and extraction.
 - **High-Fidelity Rendering:** Uses a headless browser (Playwright) to render HTML templates into pixel-perfect PDFs and images, allowing for complex layouts and styling.
 - **Dynamic & Randomized Data:** Each run produces a unique set of documents with a random combination of columns, header names, and data points, ensuring a wide variety of test cases.
+- **Realistic Scenarios:** The data generation logic includes rules to create more realistic documents, such as:
+  - Optional, multi-line page headers that may or may not precede the main table.
+  - Consistent `pcoNum` formatting within a single document.
+  - Randomly skipped `pcoNum` values to simulate real-world logs.
+  - Revision numbers incorporated directly into the `pcoNum` (e.g., `CO 1.1`).
+  - Data consistency between `status` and date columns.

 ## Architecture